Why We Call It a System, Not an Agent

 Agents are about what the AI does internally.
 What marketers care about is what gets done externally.

-Here's the difference, and why we chose a different frame.
+Here's the difference, and why we chose a different frame for FlyWhale.

 The agent frame